 Multiphase flow in pipes is the process of simultaneous flow of two phases or more.
 In oil or gas production wells the multiphase flow usually consist of oil, gas and water.
 The estimation of the pressure drop in vertical wells is quite important for cost effective design of well completions, production optimization and surface facilities.
-However, because of the complexity of multiphase flow, dealing with each phase separately may not be effective.
-Hence, several approaches have been used to understand and analyze the multiphase flow behavior.
+However, due to the complexity of multiphase flow several approaches have been used to understand and analysis the multiphase flow.

-Oil & Gas industry needs to have a general method for forecasting and evaluating the multiphase flow in vertical pipes (Poettmann, & Carpenter, 1952).
+Oil & Gas industry is needed to have a general method for forecasting and evaluating the multiphase flow in vertical pipes (Poettmann, & Carpenter, 1952).
 Multiphase flow correlations are used to determine the pressure drop in the pipes.
-Although, many correlation and models have been proposed to calculate pressure drop in vertical well and yet there are still debates about the effectiveness of these proposed models performance.
+Although, many correlation and models have been proposed to calculate pressure drop in vertical well, yet it's still arguing about the effectiveness of these proposed models.

 Numerous correlations and equations have been proposed for multiphase flow in vertical, inclined and horizontal wells in the literature.
 Early methods treated the multiphase flow problem as the flow of a homogeneous mixture of liquid and gas.
-These approaches completely disregarded the well-known observation that the gas phase, due to its lower density, overtakes the liquid phase resulting in "slippage" between the phases.
+This approach completely disregarded the well-known observation that the gas phase, due to its lower density, overtakes the liquid phase resulting in "slippage" between the phases.
 Slippage increases the flowing density of the mixture as compared to the homogeneous flow of the two phases at equal velocities.
 Because of the poor physical model adopted, calculation accuracy was low for those early correlations.
 Another reason behind that is the complexity in multiphase flow in the vertical pipes.
-Whereas water and oil may have nearly equal velocity, while gas has much greater one.
-As a result, the difference in the velocities will definitely affect the pressure drop.
+Where water and oil may have nearly equal velocity, gas have much greater one.
+As a results, the difference in the velocity will definitely affect the pressure drop.

 Many methods have been proposed to estimate the pressure drop in vertical wells that produce a mixture of oil and gas.
 The study conducted by Pucknell et al. (1993) concludes that none of the traditional multiphase flow correlations works well across the full range of conditions encountered in oil and gas fields.
 Besides, most of the vertical pressure drop calculation models were developed for average oilfield fluids and this is why special conditions such as; emulsions, non-Newtonian flow behavior, excessive scale or wax deposition on the tubing wall, etc. can pose severe problems.
-Accordingly, predictions in such cases could be doubtful (Takacs, 2001).
+Accordingly, predictions in such cases could be doubtful.
+(Takacs, 2001)

 The early approaches used the empirical correlation methods such as Hagedron & Brown (1965) Duns & Ros, (1963), and Orkiszewski (1967).
-Then the trend shifted into mechanistic modelling methods such as Ansari (1994) and Aziz et al (1972) and lately the researchers has introduced the use of artificial intelligence into the oil and gas industry by using artificial neural networks such as Ayoub (2004) and Mohammadpoor (2010) and many others.
+Then the trend shift into mechanistic modelling methods such as Ansari (1994) and Aziz et al (1972) and lately the researchers have introduced the use of artificial intelligence into the oil and gas industry by using artificial neural networks such as Ayoub (2004) and Mohammadpoor (2010) and many others.

-The main purpose of this study is to evaluate and assess the current empirical correlations, mechanistic models and artificial neural networks for pressure drop estimation in multiphase flow in vertical wells by comparing the most common methods in this area.
-Moreover, since the parameters used in each methods will also be taken into account in the evaluation.
+The main purpose of this study is to evaluate and assess the current empirical correlations, mechanistic model and artificial neural networks for pressure drop estimation in multiphase flow in vertical wells by comparing the most common methods in this area.
+The parameters affecting the pressure drop are very important for the pressure calculation Therefore, it will also be taken into account in the evaluation.